cul-it/eureka_migration_tools/README.md

 `OKAPI_PASSWORD` =

 ## Eureka Env

-These env variables are for your Eureka reference environment.
-I suggest using snapshot or bugfest as you want this data to be as up-to-date as possible.
+These environment variables are for your Eureka reference environment.
+I suggest using Snapshot or BugFest as you want this data to be as up-to-date as possible.

 `EUREKA_URL` =